Marjan Schwegman

 Maria Janna "Marjan" Schwegman (born 20 February 1951, Middenmeer) is a Dutch historian who was managing director of the NIOD Institute for War, Holocaust and Genocide Studies from March 2007 to 18 February 2016.
 Besides that, she is a professor in Politics and Culture in the 20th century at the faculty of Humanities at Utrecht University.

+Life and work

+Marjan Schwegman studied history at the University of Amsterdam.

 From 2003 to 2007 Marjan Schwegman was managing director of the Royal Netherlands Institute in Rome.
 Previously she worked at the University of Amsterdam, Leiden University, Maastricht University and Utrecht University.
-In Utrecht she was bijzonder hoogleraar (endowed professor) women's history.
+In Utrecht she became bijzonder hoogleraar (endowed professor) women's history.

+From 2007, she occupied the chair of Politics and Culture in the Long Twentieth Century.
+Since 2003, her main work is no longer at the university: from 2003 to 2007 she was director of the Royal Netherlands Institute in Rome.
+She has been director of NIOD since 2007.

-She was part of the Commissie-Davids (an independent commission supervised by jurist Willibrord Davids) which looked into the decision making process for the Dutch support in the Iraq War.
+From 2009–2010, she was vice-chairman of the Commissie-Davids (an independent commission supervised by jurist Willibrord Davids, the 'Davids Committee') which looked into the decision-making process for the Dutch support in the Iraq War.